Common Name: Cigar Orchid

 In 2007, the Garden was asked by the state of Florida to assist in recovery efforts of the Cigar Orchid within the Fakahatchee Strand Preserve State Park.
 At the time, fewer than 20 orchids were growing in the park.

 In 2009, the first orchid capsule was harvested and sent to the tissue culture lab where staff and dedicated volunteers propagated plants for recovery.
-Since then, the recovery team has established nearly 1,000 new Cigar Orchids into the preserve where it conducts research to monitor survival and map the project’s success.
+Since then, the recovery team has established nearly 1,000 new Orchids in the preserve where it conducts research to monitor survival and map the project’s success.